"Deep In Memory" by Lovemore Bonjisi

 Today, Lovemore Bonjisi’s work is celebrated worldwide, gracing galleries and private collections.
 His ability to reveal the hidden sculpture within stone reflects both his technical mastery and his deep connection to his craft, carrying forward the legacy of Zimbabwean stone sculpture into the modern era.

-About Shona Sculpture:
+About Shona Sculpture

 Stone sculpture from Zimbabwe, emerging in 1956 and thriving to this day, is celebrated as a cornerstone of African contemporary art.
 Northern Zimbabwe is uniquely rich in carvable stone, so central to the culture that the country’s name, 'Zimbabwe,' derives from a word meaning 'house of stone.'